 All SuSanA materials are freely available following the open-source concept for capacity development and non-profit use, so long as proper acknowledgement of the source is made when used.
 Users should always give credit in citations to the original author, source and copyright holder.

-Case study of sustainable sanitation projects Urine-diverting dry toilets at Adama University Adama, Ethiopia (draft)
+Urine-diverting dry toilets at Adama University Adama, Ethiopia (draft)

 Urine-diverting dry toilets (UDDTs) at Adama University, Ethiopia (pilot scale)